pgRouting/pgrouting/doc/trsp/pgr_trspVia.rst

 The general algorithm is as follows:

-* Execute a DijkstraVia.
+* Execute a :doc:`pgr_dijkstraVia`.
-* If a sub-path of solution passes thru a restriction then
+* For the set of subpaths of the solution that pass through a restriction then

-  * Execute the TRSP algorithm with restrictions for the sub-path.
+  * Execute the :doc:`pgr_trsp` algorithm with restrictions for the subpaths.
   * **NOTE** when this is done, ``U_turn_on_edge`` flag is ignored.